 - Iron.
 Iron performs several roles in the body, but most importantly, it helps transfer oxygen from your lungs to the body tissues.
 Other functions include maintaining a healthy pregnancy, reducing the risk of premature birth and low birth weight, boosting athletic performance, and prevention against anemia.

 - Magnesium.
 Magnesium supports a healthy immune system, bone health, and the maintenance of a steady heartbeat and normal nerve and muscle function.

 - Phosphorus.
 This nutrient helps in the formation of teeth and bones.
 It is also responsible for the growth, maintenance and repair of body cells and tissues (6).

 - Potassium.
 Potassium has several roles in your body.
 It helps in the movement of nutrients into your cells and removes waste products from your cells.
-It also helps in reducing the harmful effects of sodium in your body.
+It is involved in muscle contraction.
+It also helps in maintaining fluid and electrolyte balance in your body.

 - Zinc.
 Zinc is required for your body’s immune functioning, cell division, wound healing, carbohydrates breakdown, and cell growth (8).

 - Manganese.
 Manganese plays a role in carbohydrate metabolism, blood clotting, blood sugar regulation, calcium absorption, and the formation of bones, sex hormones, and connective tissues.